AmirAttoun/YNAB-Converter/README.md

 ## Features

 ### Uploading a transaction statement
-Users cant upload a bank statement originating from Migrosbank or Viseca (One).
+Users can upload a bank statement originating from Migrosbank or Viseca One.
-Both statemtens will be processed to a uniform format.
+Both statements will be processed to a uniform format.
-*New .csv statement formats can easily be added!*
+New .csv statement formats can easily be added!

 ### Editing the transaction statement
 Once a statement has been uploaded, the user is free to edit the relevant fields.
-Depending on the config in main.py, certain words will be used a split point.
+Depending on the configuration in main.py, certain words will be used as split points.
 Relevant fields are "Memo" and "Payee".
-Date and the amount are not editable to ensure integrity of crucial data as noted by the transaction statement.
+Date and the amount are not editable to ensure the integrity of crucial data as noted by the transaction statement.

 ### Downloading the normalized transaction statement
 After editing the statement, a .csv conforming to YNAB standards is generated and downloaded.
 Use the YNAB import functionality for the import of this file.
 Payment categories will need to be added in YNAB as the .csv import does not support this functionality.

 ### Future features
 - Adding additional statement providers
 - User session logic